 As a result of burning hotter, lump charcoal burns faster.
 You may need more lump charcoal than briquettes if you’re grilling, but not if you’re smoking.
 Smoking involves a relatively low temperature of 225ºF to 275ºF, give or take.
 When you restrict airflow to your smoker, it lowers the temperature.
 As a result, the charcoal burns longer.

 When you’re smoking, you will also have wood chunks or logs in the smoker, so your fuel cost may be about the same for lump charcoal or briquettes.
-Not to muddy the waters, but there are a number of smoking gurus who advocate mixing charcoal briquettes (ones with as few additives as possible) with natural lump charcoal and wood chips.
+Not to muddy the waters, but there are a number of smoking hobbyists who advocate mixing charcoal briquettes (ones with as few additives as possible) with natural lump charcoal and wood chips.
 This mitigates the extra cost of the natural lump charcoal and also helps keep a stable temperature.

 Remember that lump charcoal only burns hotter and faster if the air flow is unlimited.
 When you’re using a smoker you’ll have great control over the air flow – you will use the vents and keep them in a mostly-closed position.
 If you restrict the air flow, then the burn rate will be consistent with the temperature.
 Hot burns faster, cooler burns slower.